 A version-tracked statistical analysis protocol (National Clinical Trials registered trial: NCT 03979222) was drafted prior to analysis by the study committee and approved by all participating centres prior to data extraction.
 All statistical analysis and methodology is reported according to the Strengthening the Reporting of Observational Studies in Epidemiology (STROBE) statement 14.

 Data checks were conducted as per the recommendations of Kirkwood & Sterne 15.
 Continuous data are presented as median and interquartile range; categorical data are summarised by count and percentage.
 Descriptive data are presented both for the total po pulation and split between survivors and non-survivors.
 95% confidence intervals were calculated for comparison between groups.
-Missing data were checked and analysed by Little’s test 16.
-Multiple imputation methods were performed and a parsimonious logistic regression model-building strategy including clinically appropriate variables with univariate p value <0.2 and then further refinement by likelihood ratio test if p value < 0.05.
+Missing data were checked by Little’s test 16 and graphical inspection.
+Multiple imputation methods were performed for missing data analysis A combined and parsimonious logistic regression model-building strategy including clinically appropriate variables and then further refinement by likelihood ratio test.

+Variables were entered into the model if they met both clinical and statistical signifinance (p-value <0.2 in univariate analysis).
+Subsequently, possible interaction terms and nonlinear terms (such as quadratic or square root) were included in the model.
+Variables were then excluded by using nested models by likelihood ratio test p value (>0.05) and considering potentially biased relationships (see supplementary material for further details).
+Where significant co-linearity was identified between the initial included variables, the colinear variable with the strongest association with outcome was retained.
+In addition, primary diagnosis was re-coded as a categorical variable (asthma vs. non-asthma) based on the observed effects.

-Further details are given in the supplemental material and on the trial registration website.
+Further details of the model-building strategy and multiple imputation analysis, including other models generated, are given in the supplemental material and the full statistical analysis plan is available on the trial registration website.

 Results